lightstep/lightstep-cs-examples/api-cookbook/reporting-status-timeseries/README.md

+# Reporting Status Timeseries

 Lightstep recently added several [new APIs](https://api-docs.lightstep.com/reference)  to help developers access the high value data being sent to Lightstep from their systems and integrate the rich analysis built on that data into their existing workflows

 As a quick overview, Lightstep customers send trillions of spans from their applications to [Lightstep Satellites](https://lightstep.com/how-it-works) hosted and managed in their own environments.
 Data going to the Satellites is not sampled at the clients.
 Hence, depending on available resources (satellite instances) and throughput of data, sometimes some spans get dropped, either at the client (throughput too high) or at the Satellites (not enough satellites).
-While there are controls available for [monitoring](/docs/monitor-satellite-pools-and-satellites) and for [resolving](/docs/load-balance-lightstep) issues with dropped spans, when it happens, the first question that is usually asked is "Which service was the problematic one?".
+While there are controls available for [monitoring](https://docs.lightstep.com/docs/monitor-satellite-pools-and-satellites) and for [resolving](https://docs.lightstep.com/docs/load-balance-lightstep) issues with dropped spans, when it happens, the first question that is usually asked is "Which service was the problematic one?".

-Lightstep offers a [Reporting Status](/docs/monitor-services-tracers-and-satellites#clients-report-table) view for all applications currently reporting data to the Lightstep Satellites.
+Lightstep offers a [Reporting Status](https://docs.lightstep.com/docs/monitor-services-tracers-and-satellites#clients-report-table) view for all applications currently reporting data to the Lightstep Satellites.
 This view pulls metrics from the Satellites directly, and only displays the "last" metric at a point in time.
 While this is useful for just-in-time debugging, it does not have enough data for analyzing historical discrepancies and span volume.
 This is where the newly released [Reporting Status API](https://api-docs.lightstep.com/reference#reportingstatus) can help.

-## Reporting Status Timeseries
+## Overview

 In this tutorial, we will setup the following simple workflow:

 **1. Call the Lightstep Reporting Status API** - Since this is just a simple REST call, the possibilities on how you want to do this are endless.
 I chose [Node-RED](https://github.com/node-red/node-red) because it has a simple, flexible, low-code graphical interface for creating a workflow that can be scheduled.
 Node-RED is built for event driven applications, but it will also work for this scheduled cron job case.

-> **NOTE:** [Here is an example](./example/nodejs/README.md) of a simple NodeJS script that achieves the same purpose as Node-RED, if that is your preference.
+> **NOTE:** [Here is an example](./example/nodejs) of a simple NodeJS script that achieves the same purpose as Node-RED, if that is your preference.

 **2. Storing the returned results in a timeseries database** - Any timeseries database should work as long as you have a way to write data to it in Step 1 and read data from it in Step 3.
 I chose [InfluxDB](https://github.com/influxdata/influxdb)